erquhart/preliminaries/README.md

 Simple front matter parser for Markdown that supports JSON, YAML, TOML and custom parsers.

-Forked from the excellent [gray-matter](), prelimimaries strips things down and makes the YAML and TOML parsers entirely optional, as well as supporting stringifying languages other than YAML.
+Forked from the excellent [jonschlinkert/gray-matter](https://github.com/jonschlinkert/gray-matter), prelimimaries strips things down and makes the YAML and TOML parsers entirely optional, as well as supporting stringifying languages other than YAML.

-Improved parsing and auto-detection of languages supports JSON front matter with `{` and `}` plain delimiters and TOML with `+++` delimiters as used in [Hugo]().
+Improved parsing and auto-detection of languages supports JSON front matter with `{` and `}` plain delimiters and TOML with `+++` delimiters as used in [Hugo](https://gohugo.io).

 ## Dependency